Health notifications

 Paste the API token in here.

-You can use the same token to configure multiple SquaredUp Cloud channels, each targeting a different Slack channel.
+You can use the same token to configure multiple SquaredUp destinations, each targeting a different Slack channel.

 Slack channel:

-Enter the destination/target Slack channel for messages to be delivered to.
+Enter the destination Slack channel for messages to be delivered to.

 You can specify public or private Slack channels, but for private channels the Slack app you created must be added to the Slack channel (type